 What if the owner is in the military and is absent due to active service?

 The owner of a property that is on active duty in the military, or away from home due to service in the Peace Corps or VISTA, is entitled to homestead if they intend to return to the home after they are discharged or their service is completed and they continue to claim the property as their homestead.

 Can I claim homestead in one home and my spouse claim homestead in another home?

-There are only five potential reasons to extend a separate homestead to married couples.
+There are limited reasons to extend a separate homestead to married couples.
 If only one of the spouses occupies the property and the other spouse is absent due to:

 Employment or self-employment in another location.
 In this case, both spouses must be employed or self-employed and the places of employment or self-employment must be a least 50 miles apart.
 Additionally, the homesteads must be 50 miles apart;